rschristopher/rschristopher.github.io/src/bitcoin-as-money/monetary-policy.md

  in a number too small to represent in Satoshis, hence the subsidy will be zero.

-At that point (block 6,930,000 in the year 2140), there will have been 20,999,999.9769 Bitcoin block subsidies, and from then on Bitcoin mining will operate only on fees (which in practice would have already happened as the prior era subsidy was already a single Satoshi).
+At that point (block 6,930,000 in the year 2140), there will have been 20,999,999.9769 Bitcoin block subsidies, and from then on Bitcoin mining will operate only on fees (which in practice will have already happened as the prior era subsidy will have already been a single Satoshi).